Means of Egress: Understanding Safe Building Exits

 Knowing these dimensional requirements is crucial for both design and passing the ARE.
 Furthermore, try to visualize these measurements so you can quickly identify whether a design meets code.

-There are three critical distance measurements in egress design, and they all mean different things:
+There are four critical distance measurements in egress design, and they all mean different things:

 1. Exit Access Travel Distance